 I'm an interdisciplinary thinker/practitioner in the fields of ecological economics and social entrepreneurship.
-With the global economy outgrowing the biosphere and as social inequality is intensifying, how can societies manage the peaceful transition to a low-carbon, climate-resilient future?
+With the global economy outgrowing the biosphere and social inequality intensifying, how can societies manage the peaceful transition to a low-carbon, climate-resilient future?
 How are good ideas tested, practiced, and communicated in the public sphere?

 Is it possible to consume less but improve wellbeing?
-How can our political narratives and business practices transition away from consumerism to begin restoring (or at least conserving) the natural world?
+How can political narratives, public policies, and business practices transition away from consumerism and towards restoring (or at least conserving) the natural world?
 How can theory become practice in complex policy and business settings?

 Promising paths forward

-While responsible business practices, policies, and appropriate technology may all serve to address biophysical constraints, a prerequisite shift in behaviour, culture, and ethics has to be achieved and sustained in ways that transcend ir/rational political arguments.
-I'm particularly compelled by research on the idea of a low-growth or “steady-state” economy, a model that emphasizes wellbeing over income, though I'm under no illusions that such a transition will be easy.
+While responsible business practices, policies, and appropriate technology may all serve to address biophysical constraints, a prerequisite shift in behaviour and culture has to be achieved and sustained in ways that transcend ir/rational political arguments.
+I'm particularly compelled the idea of low (or no) growth economic models that emphasize wellbeing over income, though I'm under no illusions that such a transition will be easy.

 Where I work

 I'm currently undertaking a PhD at McGill University in their Leadership for the Ecozoic Program.
-I teach at Canadian Mennonite University in Winnipeg, Manitoba, where I also serve as the Director of the Centre for Resilience - an experiential learning hub and coworking lab for social entrepreneurs.
-To test ideas in practice, I also co-founded a coffee company, Fools + Horses, and I serve as a Board Director for the Assiniboine Credit Union.
+I teach at Canadian Mennonite University.
+At CMU, I also serve as the Director of the Centre for Resilience - a coworking lab for social entrepreneurs and experiential learning hub.
+I also serve as a Board Director for the Assiniboine Credit Union.
 When I'm not doing any of that, I'm probably singing.